sabeelmansuri/Epigenomics/README.md

 ### Introduction

 ## Analysis Techniques: DNA Methylation
-### Introduction
+### Background
-The goal of DNA Methylation analysis is fairly simple: we wish to detect what parts of the genome are methylated.
+The goal of DNA Methylation analysis is fairly obvious: we wish to detect what parts of the genome are methylated to identify, confirm, or analyze downregulated regions.

+Let's take an example: We have two bacterial samples that should both be expressing a gene that turns them blue.
+However, one culture appears blue while the other appears white.
+Given what we've learned, we may hypothesize that, for some reason, the white colony of bacteria have methylated the region containing the gene, thus downregulating it.
+How can we test this hypothesis?

+Indeed, genetic sequencing shows the DNA sequence of both bacteria to be identical, yet the white colony shows little to no transcription of this gene.
+What we've just mentioned sets the context for DNA methylation analysis: **genetic sequencing is unable to distinguish methylated and non-methylated cytosine**.
+Therefore, we require other analysis technqiues:

+### I. Bisulfite Sequencing
+Bisulfite sequencing is the most widely-used and popular DNA Methylation analysis technique.
+The core idea is to convert non-methylated cytosine into uracil, but keep methylated cytosine unchanged.
+Then, run a sequencing analysis.
+The converted cytosine (now uracil) will be detected as thymine, so every detected cytosine will be methylated, giving a clear indication of which regions are methylated.

+### II.
+HELP Assay
+The HpaII tiny fragment Enrichment by Ligation-mediated PCR (HELP) Assay leverages restriction enzyme digestion analysis to determine DNA methylation patterns.

+More to come--researching!

 ## Analysis Techniques: Histone Modifications
-### Introduction
+### Background

 ## Citations